 You may experience a loss of strength in your legs, arms, face, or other parts.

 Do keep in mind that many organs, including your brain, blood vessels, eyes, kidneys, and heart, can get damaged by an extreme increase in blood pressure.
 If treated immediately, it’s possible to control a severe increase in blood pressure before it causes permanent damage.
-Do seek emergency medical attention if you experience any of these symptoms or you feel that your blood pressure is dangerously high.10
+Do seek emergency medical attention if you experience any of these symptoms or

 High Blood Pressure During Pregnancy